-PARENTS/GUARDIANS SHOULD ASSIST THEIR CLUB BY: • Showing appreciation to volunteers, coaches and Club officials. • Attending training and games on a regular basis. • Assisting in the organising of Club activities and events as requested. • Respecting the rights, dignity and worth of every person and by treating each one equally regardless of age, gender, ability, ethnic origin, cultural background or religion. • Not entering team dressing rooms unless deemed necessary by the team coach (es) so as to protect the privacy of other underage players.
+- Assisting in the organising of Club activities and events as requested. - Respecting the rights, dignity and worth of every person and by treating each one equally regardless of age, gender, ability, ethnic origin, cultural background or religion.

+• Not entering team dressing rooms unless deemed necessary by the team coach(es) so as to protect the privacy of other underage players.

-PARENTS/GUARDIANS HAVE THE RIGHT TO: •
+PARENTS/GUARDIANS HAVE THE RIGHT TO:

-Know their child is safe and to make a complaint if they believe that their child's safety is in any way compromised. • Be informed of problems/concerns relating to their child. • Be informed if their child gets injured. • Complain if they have concerns about the standard of coaching. • Have a say in relation to decisions being made within the Club.
+• Know their child is safe and to make a complaint if they believe that their child's safety is in any way compromised.

+- Be informed of problems/concerns relating to their child. - Be informed if their child gets injured or becomes unwell. - Complain to the relevant persons if they have concerns about the standard of coaching. - Have, as a member, a say in relation to decisions being made within the Club.